This is an artist's rendition of the Genesis spacecraft.

 News story originally written on July 18, 2001

 On July 30, 2001, NASA is set to launch the next of its robotic space missions

 : The Genesis mission.
-After launching on a Delta II rocket from Cape Canaveral, the Genesis spacecraft will travel toward the Sun
+The Genesis spacecraft will orbit the Sun

 Shop Windows to the Universe Science Store!